LevelUpMarketers/trying-to-adult-rva-2025/docs/RefundRequestsAdmin.md

 # TTA Refund Requests Page

-The **TTA Refund Requests** screen lists every refund request submitted by members.
-Each request shows the date, member name, event link and the reason given.
-Below that a full attendee table mirrors the one used on the **Tickets** screen.
-Admins can refund or cancel each attendee directly from this page.

-For context the member's history summary is displayed, indicating how many times they have previously requested refunds, cancelled attendance, or no‑showed.
-The table refreshes automatically whenever a new refund request is submitted from the member dashboard.
-Each refund request is displayed as a collapsible section.
-Click the summary line to reveal the attendee table and action buttons.
-If no attendees exist for the transaction a notice is displayed in place of the table.
-Archived events are also supported, ensuring past refund requests still show the associated event name and page link.
+The **TTA Refund Requests** admin screen lists every refund submitted from a member's dashboard.
+Entries appear in a simple table showing when the request was made, the attendee name, the event and the amount paid for that ticket.
+Each row includes a **Cancel Attendance and Issue Refund** button which both refunds the payment and removes the attendee from the event.

+After a refund and cancellation the ticket inventory is increased automatically so other members may purchase the newly available spot.